cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

 8. After Restart, sign in by using the newly set password.

 -   Note: Your Guest Vm will be restarted once more automatically and will be ready after this step.

+#### Task 3: Check the output

+1. Navigate to newly created Resource Group and click the Traffic Manager **Lab-09-TM**
+2. On the overview page you will see 2 Endpoints
+    - Onprem  --  Monitor Status Online
+    - Migrated  --  Monitor Status Degraded
+2. Copy the **DNS Name** and visit that URL on a new tab on your browser
+3. Ensure that the page welcomes you with the current date

+> **Note:** If fails please ask for support, this will be needed for the next exercises.

 ### Exercise 1: Create and configure an Azure Site Recovery vault